neuralNOD/.github/.github/CODE_OF_CONDUCT.md

 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.

+Please read the full disclosure, ethical standards that are maintained.
+A working group of community members **_is being created to promptly address_** any reported issues.
+The working group is made up of pandas contributors and users.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the working group by e-mail (todo@example.com).
+Messages sent to this e-mail address will not be publicly visible but only to the working group members.

 ## Our Standards